Living in Argentina

 immigration officers for wondering why someone from a developed nation would do that for years on end without legalizing their status.

-Although rare, it should be emphasized that in the last few years there have been reports of people being told they need to legalize or leave the country after repeated trips to Uruguay to renew their tourist visa.
+Although rare, in the last few years, there have been reports of people being told they need to legalize or leave the country after repeated trips to Uruguay to renew their tourist visa.

 That trait can be rather frustrating, or perhaps endearing, for those who wish to linger in Buenos Aires for years without paperwork headaches.